petershin/liferay-learn/docs/analytics-cloud/latest/en/workspace-data/managing-data-sources.md

 If you haven't already connected a Liferay DXP instance, see [connecting Liferay DXP to Analytics Cloud](../connecting-data-sources/connecting-liferay-dxp-to-analytics-cloud.md).

-Other data sources such as Salesforce data or CSV data can also be added.
-See [adding a Salesforce data source](../connecting-data-sources/adding-a-salesforce-data-source.md) or [adding a CSV data source](../connecting-data-sources/adding-a-csv-data-source.md).
+Other data sources such as CSV data can also be added.
+See [Adding a CSV data source](../connecting-data-sources/adding-a-csv-data-source.md).

 To view or make changes to your Liferay DXP data source, click the name of the connected data source.